 The Insured is the person whose life is insured in the life insurance contract.
-The insured is the individual who goes through underwriting and shares their health records and fluids to be examined by the insurance company, and the insured is the person whose life is depended upon by their loved ones.
+The insured is the individual who goes through underwriting and shares their health records and fluids to be examined by the insurance company, and the insured is the person whose life is depended upon by their loved ones for buying life insurance.

 The Policyowner is the person or entity who owns the life insurance contact.
 They pay the premiums and are ultimately responsible for buying the contract.
 Another name for the Policyowner is Applicant.
 The life insurance contract is made between the Insurance Company and the Policyowner.
 The Insured and the Policyowner are not necessarily the same person.

 The Beneficiary is the person or entity that will receive the life insurance proceeds when the Insured dies.
 The Beneficiaries are the loved ones who depend upon the income and/or support from the Insured.
-They are the reason we buy life insurance in the first place.
+They are the reason we are buying life insurance in the first place.

 The Insurance Company

 The Insurance Company is a financial institution that enters into a unilateral contract with the Policyowner.
 It makes a legally enforceable promise to pay out a specified amount of proceeds, a.k.a. the death benefit, to the beneficiary of the Life Insurance Policy.
 Insurance Companies keep large amounts of reserve capital to keep these promises and are regulated by State Insurance Commissioners.